Updated: Jan 11

 Of course, not everyone takes this long path to make things.
 One day my two-year-old son gave me some acorns and told me they were a treasure.
 He said I had to keep them.
 He made a little box and put them inside.
 I still have it.
 He's 16 now and forgotten all about it... (sigh) —modest goals for creativity with no detours.

-I still have something to say with my photography.
+I still have something to say about my photography.
 I think we all have something to say to the world.
 Even if it does get lost in the noise, someone will hear it.

 My goals for my pursuit of the art of photography have changed.
 They have changed before, and they will change again.
 When I have an idea or purpose, the camera becomes my tool.
 When I start with a form... well, the skies the limit.

 Maybe, I'll make a comic book with photos...

 September 4, 2020

 Check out The History of Photography - JAMES IBITOYE. https://jamesibitoye.weebly.com/the-history-of-photography.html